5 Dollars - Elizabeth II 4th Portrait - 70th Anniversary of Phar Lap's 1930 Melbourne Cup Win

 PHAR LAP 1930

 This NCLT Aluminium-bronze proof coin was released by the RAM in 2000 to commemorate 70 years since Phar Lap won the Melbourne Cup in 1930.
+It was issued in a capsule in a plush case inside a cardboard box with certificate.

 The name Phar Lap, forever etched in Australian History, is known by racing fans the world over.
 Yet, this magnificent story of triumph began without a notion of the fame and tragedy that would follow.